CodeXAcademyTechnologies/springhill-code-201n1/class-07/README.md

 Even though they have the same value, it might be easier to work with your data if it has a different name, or is a member of an object.
 This is a very important part of building computer programs.

+Watch the Objects section of this video for more: https://youtu.be/W6NZfCO5SIk?t=1808

 Go from this: